This Day in History

 Although the soldiers advised them to return to the plantations and work for their old masters, a sizable number of freed people remained encamped at the site after the troops had departed.

-They called their new village Freedom Hill, a name adopted from a nearby hill or knoll where northern soldiers had addressed the former slaves, telling them that the Union victory in the war had made them free.
+They called their new village Freedom Hill, a name adopted from a nearby hill or knoll where northern soldiers had announced that the Union victory in the war had made them free.

 The formerly enslaved who remained encamped on the river soon erected makeshift shelters.
 (Continue reading at NCPedia.org.
 Note we have adapted some of the wording in this post.)